 If you enroll in the HDHP and make tax-free contributions to an HSA, you cannot participate in an HCSA.
 HCSA enrollment is considered "impermissible medical care coverage" and disqualifies your contributions to an HSA.
-This includes any Rewards contributed to an HCSA by Citi on your behalf, in connection with the Live Well at Citi Program.

 According to IRS regulations, if you enroll in the HDHP, you can enroll in the LPSA to reimburse yourself for eligible expenses such as those for vision, dental and preventive medical care.
 You may also enroll in an LPSA if you enrolled in the HDHP but are not enrolled in an HSA.